Quantcast

 Meanwhile, the world’s wealthiest people, at the opposite end of the economic scale, are also rootless.
 They have many homes, in multiple locations.
 Most want the protections of citizenship without the obligations, like paying taxes in the countries that are the source of their wealth.

 Migrants seek escape from their desperate conditions, none of which are of their making.
-The women and children, and men, of the arid south did not choose their fate any more than the children of billionaires chose theirs.
+The women, children and men of the arid south did not choose their fate any more than the children of billionaires chose theirs.
 Our life circumstances and our inheritance are the result of luck.
 Therefore, neither recipient is brighter or dumber, more responsible or less, because of their fortunes.

 For these reasons, I think we should be more sympathetic, indeed more compassionate, to those who have lost their homes through no fault of their own.
-Our obligation is outlined in the Universal Declaration of Human Rights, that states,
+Our obligation is outlined in the Universal Declaration of Human Rights, which states:

 “Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world,